Complete Guide: Self-Hosted Mautic Marketing Automation on Ubuntu

 Prerequisites

-- Root or sudo access
+- Root or sudo access for system administration

-Step 1: Update System
+Step 1: System Preparation and Updates

 sudo apt update && sudo apt upgrade -y

-Step 2: Install NGINX
+Step 2: Installing NGINX Web Server

 sudo apt install nginx -y

-sudo systemctl start nginx && sudo systemctl enable nginx
+sudo systemctl start nginx

-Step 3: Install PHP and Required Extensions
+Step 3: Installing PHP 8.0 and Required Extensions

 sudo add-apt-repository ppa:ondrej/php -y